 This includes running your marketing campaigns for you, hiring resources, product designing, project execution, etc. Â

-Project outsourcing is a relatively broad-based partnership compared to augmentation, as it includes a wide range of IT services.
+IT outsourced services are relatively broad-based partnerships compared to augmentation, as they include a wide range of IT services.
 These include, but are not limited to, user interface design, user experience design, analytics, quality control and assurance, project management, etc. Â

 Thus, the outsourcing company develops and maintains a close working relationship with the vendor.
 It is not a one-off transaction; instead, it turns the vendor into a trusted partner for your company. Â